myumi/elder-drake/README.md

 **FIXES**
 * fix how abilities are parsed from message
 * fix messages with message length problem
+* make notes an optional field

 **FEATURES**
 * add item search
 * add help command to show possible commands
 * create a new command to display images of all skins/chromas
+  * make champ info shopw all skins by default
+  * make command "champ name skins" prompt user (react with emoji) if they actually want to see all skins with the amount of messages that will be sent
+  * if prompt accepted, send multiple messages of skin info

 **CONSIDER**
 * making the skin/chroma search command more clear